AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 When both the LaunchTemplateId and LaunchConfiguration.\* parameters are specified, the LaunchTemplateId parameter is preferentially used. |
 |LaunchConfiguration.InstanceName|String|No|k8s-node-\[1,4\]-alibabacloud|The name of the instance.
 The name must be 2 to 128 characters in length.
 It must start with a letter and cannot start with `http://` or `https://`.
 It can contain letters, digits, colons \(:\), underscores \(\_\), periods \(.\), and hyphens \(-\).
 The default value of this parameter is the `InstanceId` value.

-When you create multiple instances at a time, you can specify sequential names for the instances.
-For more information, see [Specify sequential instance names or hostnames](~~196048~~).

 When both the LaunchTemplateId and LaunchConfiguration.\* parameters are specified, the LaunchTemplateId parameter is preferentially used. |
 |LaunchConfiguration.HostName|String|No|k8s-node-\[1,4\]-ecshost|The hostname of the instance.